 The idea is to prevent more than one object of the class from being defined, and to return the single instance by using a class method.

-Now in this CS50 IDE exercise, we see another Singleton pattern, except blanks are left in the code.
+Here is an exercise with another Singleton pattern, except blanks are left in the code.
 You need to fill in the blanks to get the code to run.